robwilliams/cowtown/index.md

 <br/>

 <p>
 That's how it began for me, nearly forty years ago.
-I still remember the frustration, the sore fingers, and the lack of any kind of sensible explanation of the instrument. </p>
+I did what everyone said you had to do - I tried really hard, played for hours every day, learnt a new song every week or two - probably the same things that you have been told you have to do.
+I remember how hard it was, how sore my fingers got, and how frustrated I was. <p>
 <p>   </p>
 <p>Just like most students and players do,  I thought that was just the way it was, and if it was tough, then I was the problem - that there was something in me that was lacking.</p>
 <p>   </p>